01 of 05

 03 of 05

 Golden beets are a bit less sweet than red beets, but also have a more mellow and less earthy flavor all around.
-If nothing else, golden beets add a bright, zesty yellow color when served roasted or in salads, particularly this beet & orange salad.
+If nothing else, golden beets add a bright, zesty yellow color when served roasted or in salads.
 They're also nice to add to a pan of roasted vegetables since they don't stain everything pink the way red beets do.Continue to 4 of 5 below.

 04 of 05